IDA-TUBS/lotus/docs/publications.md

 https://doi.org/<https://doi.org/10.24355/dbbs.084-202301231301-0>.

 A. Bendrick, J. Peeck and R. Ernst.
 2023.
-“An Error Protection Protocol for the Multicast Transmissionof Data Samples in V2X Applications.”
+“An Error Protection Protocol for the Multicast Transmission of Data Samples in V2X Applications.”
 *ACM Transactions on Cyber-Physical Systems*, August. <https://doi.org/10.1145/3617126>.

 R. Ernst, D. Stöhrmann, A. Bendrick, and A. Kostrzewa.
 2023.